Ohio Railway Museum Logo

 Come explore history on the rails!

 Located in the heart of Worthington, Ohio, the Ohio Railway Museum invites you to step back in time and experience the golden age of railroading.
-Whether you're a train enthusiast, history buff, or family looking for a fun weekend adventure, we have something special waiting for you.
+Whether you're a train enthusiast, a history buff, or a family looking for a fun weekend adventure, there is something special waiting for you this Saturday.

 Vision for the Future: Progress Update